Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/implementation/04-search-and-filter.md

 # Search and Filter Implementation

-This document details the implementation of search and filtering functionality in the Package Manager, including algorithms, optimization techniques, and performance considerations.
+This document details the implementation of search and filtering functionality in the Marketplace, including algorithms, optimization techniques, and performance considerations.

 ## Core Filter System

-The Package Manager implements a comprehensive filtering system that handles multiple filter types, concurrent operations, and detailed match tracking.
+The Marketplace implements a comprehensive filtering system that handles multiple filter types, concurrent operations, and detailed match tracking.

 ### Filter Implementation